stefankeys/OtakingHugo/content/anime/gundam-x.md

 The message of environmentalism typical to UC Gundam is pushed to the background, humanity has destroyed the world but nature and the world is recovering by itself so its not the focus, the focus is more on the Newtypes and how they are misused and mistreated but also put on a pedestal during the war and the previous era leading to their suffering and to war.
 This theme was always there but it was never the sole focus so you although could infer the theme and peace together the resolution from early UC, it's nice to have it spelled it out to you more "officially" here in Gundam X.

-The motives of the main antagonists, the Frost Brothers, are also related to Newtypes but you could not have deduced them from early UC, because while early UC was trying to set up the concept of Newtypes, Gundam X is trying to deconstruct it as an ideal.
+The motives of the main antypeonists, the Frost Brothers, are also related to Newtypes but you could not have deduced them from early UC, because while early UC was trying to set up the concept of Newtypes, Gundam X is trying to deconstruct it as an ideal.

 Basically the Frost Brothers were deemed as unfit to be newtypes despite their telepathic abilities because they couldn't use the "Flash system," the flash system gives "proper" Newtypes the ability to control multiple mechs at once with their mind powers.
 Now the Frost Brothers want revenge against Newtypes and a world which put such importance on Newtypes.

 The motivations of the main characters are also connected to Newtypes.
 Jamil, a former Newtype ace pilot during the war 15 years ago has decided to go around the world with his crew on his ship, the Freedern, to find and fetch Newtypes to protect them from being manipulated and exploited.
-Various circumstances, Garrod, lead to the protagonist who, significantly, is not a Newtype to end up a mech pilot on the Freedern, piloting a Gundam X same type of mech Jamil piloted.
+Various circumstances, Garrod, lead to the protypeonist who, significantly, is not a Newtype to end up a mech pilot on the Freedern, piloting a Gundam X same type of mech Jamil piloted.
 This mech like many others was scavenged from a war-time military facility because the ability to produce powerful mechs like that has been lost.
 The Gundam X has a colony destroying laser which can only be used when the moon is out for once.

 Garrod falls in love with a Newtype called Tiffa Adill, also aboard the Freedern, she is a quiet and kind of asocial adolescent girl.
 She was the victim of human experiments due to her Newtype powers before she was rescued by the Freedern.